Maulein/spanner_distributed/README.md

 The repository contains code files for our work titled “Scalable algorithms for compact low-stretch spanners on real-world graphs".
 The implementations are built using the PBGL.

-Our work includes implementations of distriubted graph algorithm for producing graph spanners under the variants: Baseline, Hybrid Spanner and Sampling Based Algorithms using the adjacency list format and CSR format.
+Our work includes implementations of distributed graph algorithms for producing graph spanners under the variants: Baseline, Hybrid Spanner and Sampling Based Algorithms using the adjacency list format and CSR format.
 The code files (spanner.cpp, bfs1hop.hpp, visitors.hpp) for these variants are located under the appropriate directories.

 **Compilation and Running Code**